Rjpdude/redux-pods/README.md

 # Redux Pods

+**An integrated framework for Redux which makes the composition and management of reducers and action creators seamless and easy.**

 ## Example

-The following example creates a simple state object with a `score` property, and two action handlers to `add` and `remove` points.
+The following example creates a simple state object with a `score` property, along with an action handler to add points to the score.

 ```ts
 import { state } from 'redux-pods'